 One of the most curious creatures on the planet is the human being, in part for our desire to watch other animals do what they do best.
 Although the Grand Strand doesn’t have a major zoo like San Diego or Cincinnati, the Myrtle Beach area does have a unique collection of specialized facilities that give guests an up-close look at various species of animals, from aquatic critters to land-dwellers and high-flying birds.
 Here’s a list of five places to see unusual animals on the Grand Strand:

 Brookgreen Garden's Lowcountry Zoo: If you prefer seeing animals in their natural surroundings, this Murrells Inlet nature park is for you.
-See native species such as alligators, Otters and various birds of prey as you wonder through their habitat - a SC LOwcountry swamp.
-Brookgreen also puts on a petting zoo with farm animals for kids to get up close and personal with horses, goats and chickens, and the Butterfly House allows guests to see – not touch – the beautiful winged species from all over the world.
+See native species such as alligators, Otters and various birds of prey as you wander through their habitat – an SC Lowcountry swamp.
+Brookgreen also puts on a petting zoo with farm animals for kids to get up close and personal with horses, goats, and chickens, and the Butterfly House allows guests to see – not touch – the beautiful winged species from all over the world.

 T.I.G.E.R.S.
 Preserve: This unique breeding facility for large cats gives visitors an up-close look at these beautiful creatures, including the rare “liger,” part lion, part tiger.
-Handlers put the cats through their paces while guests marvel at their size, speed and agility.
-Baby lions and tigers are bottle fed by guests while the more mature cats show off the tricks taught to them by handlers.
+Handlers put the cats through their paces while guests marvel at their size, speed, and agility.
+Baby lions and tigers are bottle-fed by guests while the more mature cats show off the tricks taught to them by handlers.
 Some of the highly trained cats have appeared in major movies and have been featured on TV.
-This attraction is pricy, around $100 per person, but it's well worth it for true animal lovers.
+This attraction is pricey, around $100 per person, but it's well worth it for true animal lovers.